-A basic tool kit (located in the under hood storage) is provided with this vehicle.
+A basic tool kit located under the seat (passenger side) is provided with this vehicle.
 Maintain the tool kit with the vehicle at all times.

-This vehicle has a storage compartment within the dashboard and a storage compartment beneath the hood.
+This vehicle has a storage compartment within the dashboard, a storage compartment beneath the hood, and a storage compartment in front of both rear wheels.
 To access the compartment located under the hood, release the two hold-down straps at the rear of the hood and tilt the hood forward.
+To access the side storage compartment, release the latch and pull outward.